JohanYe/CycleGAN-Pokemon/README.md

 <b> Observations During Training </b>
 * Sometimes identical mapping will be learned after a lot of training
-* Some colors are mapped indescriminantly (often blue and red in between fire and water)
+* Sometimes colors are mapped indescriminantly (often blue and red in between fire and water)
 * Change in learning rate can cause large changes at times

 ### Display of Results ###